apache/kylin/website/_dev/howto_release.md

 * Set up signing keys as described above.
 * Make sure you are using JDK 1.7 (not 1.8).
+* Make sure you are using GIT 2.7.2 or above.
 * Make sure you are working on right release version number.
 * Make sure that every “resolved” JIRA case (including duplicates) has a fix version assigned.